 Creativity is a skill and not just a skill that only certain artsy people are able to hone.
-When it comes to your small business, there are a lot of tried and true methods for branding – such as creating a logo design, getting involved on social media, and setting up a website that provides all information about your business.
+When it comes to your small business, there are a lot of tried and true methods for branding – such as creating a cool logo design, getting involved on social media, and setting up a website that provides all information about your business.

 Creativity can be a hallmark for problem-solving and can help you determine all of the ways that you’re able to distinguish yourself from the competition and further craft your brand.